Climb Denali (Mt. McKinley) 20,320 ft / 6,194 m

 The NPS does not allow concessionaires to leave clients unattended on the mountain, and we have seen many, many teams with only 2 guides lose a guide when a client becomes ill or is otherwise unable to continue uphill.
 This results in the the team having to attempt the summit with a ratio of 1 guide to 4 or 5 climbers, something we don’t feel is ideal.
 Having 3 guides enables us to both attend to all of our climbers and adequately staff our summit teams.

-Beginning in 2013, we will offer two types of West Buttress expeditions, our traditional 9 climber / 3 guide model, and a smaller, arguably more nimble expedition model of 6 climbers and 3 guides.
+In 2013, we began offering two types of West Buttress expeditions, our traditional 9 climber / 3 guide model, and a smaller, arguably more nimble expedition model of 6 climbers and 3 guides.
 The latter model costs a bit more, but we feel that the increased security and number of options available with a 2:1 climber to guide ratio will prove to provide real, tangible benefits to our climbers.
+The feedback from both guides and climbers on our 2013 smaller teams

 Q: What level of mountaineering proficiency should I have before making the trip?
 The West Buttress didn’t look overly technical.

 A: You’re right, the W. Buttress isn’t too technical, but it does have a few steeper or exposed sections that require fixed ropes or running belays.
 If you haven’t done a lot of climbing, we highly recommend taking a basic mountaineering course that will teach you crampon and ice axe technique, winter camping, glacier travel and basic rope skills.
+Climbers need to be comfortable employing the skills listed above, whether you learn them through a course or through spending time in the mountains.
+Fitness is also very important, not only because of the overall work load, but because being stronger helps you maintain control through the more exposed bits.
 The more prepared you are when you begin an expedition, the higher quality your experience will be.
-Fitness is very important, not only because of the overall work load, but because being stronger helps you maintain control through the more exposed bits.

 Q: What level of fitness is needed to climb Denali?